Ultra-faint dwarfs in a Milky Way context: Introducing the Mint Condition DC Justice League Simulations: The Dwarf Galaxy Population

 Importantly, none of our galaxies have mean central surface brightnesses dimmer than 32~mag~arcsec$^{-2}$.
 We therefore expect essentially all nearby galaxies to be observable by the Vera Rubin Observatory's co-added LSST, with no galaxies too diffuse to detect in the UFD galaxy range, at least down to the luminosity limit probed here.
-This prediction stands in contrast to the simulated field galaxies of \citet{Wheeler2019}, who predict that ultra-faint dwarfs are fairly diffuse, with the majority having surface brightness much dimmer than the detection limit of LSST.
-Multiple factors could influence this discrepancy: the work of \citet{Wheeler2019} focused on isolated dwarf galaxies far from any massive galaxy, and perhaps environment plays a role in galaxy sizes.
-Additionally, their resolution, with a baryonic particle mass of $30$~M$_\sun$, is higher than in this work, and all the most diffuse galaxies in their work are fainter than we can structurally resolve; thus, we cannot rule out that we could be consistent if we had a higher resolution.
-We explore possible numerical explanations, including feedback implementations and resolution, in Section~\ref{sec:previouswork}.
+In the mass range that we are able to resolve, \citet{Wheeler2019} find similar results.
+However, below $10^4$~M$_\sun$ in stellar mass, all of the UFDs in \citet{Wheeler2019} are more diffuse than those observed.
+We discuss numerical differences, including feedback implementations and resolution, in Section~\ref{sec:previouswork}.